Do you know how many people at your company feel appreciated at work? Have you looked at the employee turnover rate at your organization?

 The work culture is a dynamic aspect of work life.
 There is no fixed set of aspects that makes a company’s culture great.
 Businesses must adapt to the changing world.
 For example, most companies could not imagine letting their employees work from home the whole time.

-Companies that inspire their people by valuing their work and giving credit for their excellent performance management publicly set good examples for their cultures.
+Companies that inspire their people by valuing their work and giving credit for their excellent performance publicly set good examples for their cultures.

 7. Enables people to engage more at work